Augustaublet/Augustaublet/README.md

 - 👋 Hi, I’m @Augustaublet
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Flask
-- 💞️ I’m looking to collaborate on a small chat program

 <!---
 Augustaublet/Augustaublet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.